 - Plan your journey, allow for extra travel time and use alternate routes

-- Lower Albert Street closed to traffic
+- Lower Albert Street is authorised traffic only

 - Gore Street is one way northbound only due to upgrade works

 - No right turn into Commerce Street from Quay Street